 Malapascua island is at the northernmost tip of Cebu Island, and famous for its world class marine sanctuary.
 Specifically, thanks to the fact you are almost 100% guaranteed to see thresher sharks.
 The island also has long strips of beautiful white sand beaches, restaurants and resorts, and is perfect for a calm beach vacation.

+The island is highly recommended for anyone who has time to spend in Cebu, and not just for divers.
+Due to its remote location, Malapascua isn’t ideal for families with small children, but rather for couples or group of friends who want to clear their head at a beautiful beach location far from civilization.
 Whether you want to dive in Malapascua or just relax on the beach, add it to you wish list, or just contact us, and we will make it happen.

 The way to get here goes through Cebu City.
 There are many daily flights to Cebu from Manila and many other destinations in the Visayas area, and even some international flights as well.